 Progress Reports are completed every six months through SAMIS using the PGR2 form.
 This process is initiated by your Supervisor and you will be notified by email once it is your turn to complete the task.

 Most doctoral students are required to undertake Confirmation, apart from those on a Professional Doctorate.
-For 2017/18 academic year, students are expected to complete the PGR3 form as part of this process.
-For those starting the process from October 2018/19, PGR3 will be available to complete in SAMIS.
+For those PhD students starting the process from November 2018/19, PGR3 will be available to complete in SAMIS.
 For those Research Engineers undertaking an EngD, you will continue to use the PGR3 form as part of this process which can be obtained directly from your Doctoral Programme Administrator.

 Further guidance about the Confirmation process is available at department/faculty/School level, please contact the Doctoral College or your supervisor for further information.